enonic/old-xp-doc/doc/index.rst

 ..
 WARNING::

   Version |version| is not released yet.
 This is a developer version and should be used at your own risk.
+Fuck yeah!

 .. _available on github: https://github.com/enonic/xp-doc